IBM/ibmi-oss-examples/odbc/odbc.md

 ## Why ODBC?

-For the open-source software team, ODBC is the preferred method of connecting to Db2 on IBM i.
+For the open-source software team, ODBC is the preferred method of connecting to Db2 on i.
+There are many resons for this, including:

-* Because ODBC is cross-platform, it allows you to develop your applications directly on your development machine, whether it's a Linux, Windows, or directly on on IBM i.
-Database connectors built specifically for IBM i often cannot be built or run on a non-IBM i system.
+* Because ODBC is a technology that is used for more than just IBM i, there are many applications and technologies that are already enabled to use ODBC.
+Nearly all open-source programming languages (and many non-open-source languages) have some way to connect to databases through an ODBC interface, facilitating interaction with any database that has an ODBC driver (including IBM i).

-* When it is time to deploy your application to IBM i, you can simply move your code from your development machine to your IBM i system.
-Your database commands will remain unchanged, and as long as you have also set up ODBC on the IBM i system, everything will _just work_.
+* Similarly, because ODBC connectors have already been developed for so many languages and frameworks, the IBM i Open-Source Software Team doesn’t have to spend time creating specific Db2 for i connectors for every new technology we deliver on the platform.
+This means that we can spend more time delivering new software for you and pushing what is possible on IBM i.
+In the future, most of the packages we develop will require that you use ODBC connections.

-* ODBC offers a higher level of connection configuration than is available with CLI-based connectors.
-This makes it easy for you to change the behavior of Db2 either from on or off system to fit your application's needs.
+* As already mentioned, ODBC is useful if you want to connect to Db2 on i from off-system.
+Unlike CLI-based connectors, which can only be built on IBM i, ODBC connections can be created from Windows and Linux machines as well.
+This means that you can develop your applications on one system and then move them to the IBM i when you are ready to deploy them.
+It also means that you can have the same application running on multiple different platforms that can all communicate with Db2 on i in the same way.

-* By moving to ODBC as opposed to an IBM i-only solution, the open-source team can contribute alongside developers working on other systems, making the open-source software available to IBM i users much more robust.
+* Finally, there are many more connection options available for ODBC than on CLI.
+When you create an ODBC connection through a DSN or a connection string, there are approximately 70 different connection options that can be set.
+This includes everything from specifying the system, your username, or your password, to defining default libraries and schemas or whether or not stored procedures can be called.
+A full list of options can be found on the [“Connection string keywords” page of the 7.4 documentation](https://www.ibm.com/support/knowledgecenter/ssw_ibm_i_74/rzaik/connectkeywords.htm).

 # **Installation**

-The instructions for installing and ODBC driver and manager and the IBM i ODBC driver for Db2 on IBM i will depend on what operating system you are running.
-Select your operating system below to see setup instructions for getting ODBC on your system and connected to your IBM i.
+The instructions for installing and ODBC driver and manager and the IBM i ODBC driver for Db2 on i will depend on what operating system you are running.
+Select your operating system below to see setup instructions for getting ODBC on your system and connected to IBM i.

 * [Installation on IBM i](#installation-on-ibm-i)
 * [Installation on Linux](#installation-on-linux)